Crofters Holdings (Scotland) Act 1886: The act

-The Act specified eight counties of Scotland as counties where parishes might be recognised as crofting parishes: Argyll, Caithness, Cromarty, Inverness, Orkney, Ross, Shetland, and Sutherland.
+The act specified eight counties of Scotland as counties where parishes might be recognised as crofting parishes: Argyll, Caithness, Cromarty, Inverness, Orkney, Ross, Shetland, and Sutherland.
 Within these counties a crofting parish was a parish where there were year-by-year tenants of land (tenants without leases) who were paying less than £30 a year in rent and who had possessed effective common grazing rights during the 80 years since 24 June 1806.

 The Crofters' Commission also was in charge of establishing fair rent and reevaluating rents every seven years.
 If crofters believed that the rent was too high they had the opportunity to go to the commission.
 Quite often the rents were lowered or even removed, if the crofters had already been paying too much.
-The commission had the power to reform the Act and establish other Acts, as well as grant green land to crofters in order to enlarge small crofts.
+The commission had the power to reform the act and establish other aActs, as well as grant green land to crofters in order to enlarge small crofts.